 Our Partners

-Collaborations are an important component for any early stage company, particularly one like Cetya.
-Cetya has multiple potential therapeutic candidates in a variety of clinical indications.
-Cetya is seeking to collaborate with academic scientists or potential corporate partners in any of the therapeutic indications discussed elsewhere.
+Collaborations are an important component for an early stage company like Cetya.
+Cetya is seeking to collaborate with academic scientists or potential corporate partners in sickle cell disease or related hemoglobinopathies.
 If interested, please contact us.

 Cetya is working with the National Cancer Institute (NCI) on the assessment of Cetya’s various analogs against the NCI60 tumor panel to look for particular sensitivities against the various tumor types as well as differential activity compared to marketed HDAC inhibitors such as vorinostat and romidepsin.